 Australia

-In Australia, we determined that buying an RV would be the most cost-effective way to explore the continent.
-We spend hours mulling over the type of vehicle to purchase but finally decided on a converted Toyota Coaster that we lovingly named Lil’ Beaut.
-It was not only our means of transportation but also our accommodation while we did the Big Lap around the continent.
+In Australia, we found that purchasing an RV was the most cost-effective way to explore the continent.
+After much deliberation on the type of vehicle to buy, we settled on a converted Toyota Coaster, which we affectionately named Lil’ Beaut.
+It served as both our transportation and accommodation during our Big Lap around the continent.

-- Renting includes the cost of getting to Australia from the Philippines and all living expenses before we purchased our Lil’ Beaut and after we sold her.
-To reduce these expenses we did two house-sits after selling our bus.
+• Renting includes getting to Australia from the Philippines and all living expenses before we purchased our Lil’ Beaut and after we sold her.
+To reduce these expenses, we did two house-sits after selling our bus.

-- Owning includes all living expenses while we were doing the Big Lap around Australia.
+• Owning included all living expenses while we were doing the Big Lap around Australia.
 It includes the purchase and sale of our bus and anything we spent in Australia while living in our Lil’ Beaut.

 See Details about the costs of the Big Lap around the continent of Australia.